devops-cohort/jelle/README.md

 <a name="brief"></a>
 ## The Brief

-To create an OOP-based application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
-The application must manipulate two tables with full CRUD functionality.
+To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

 <a name="solution"></a>
 ### Solution

-I decided to create a personal yoga application that would allow the user to create poses and routines, as well as add and remove poses from each routine.
+This application is designed to allow users to log recently caught pokemon and their attributes (ie movesets) with the intention of using these pokemon to form teams.

 The many to many relationship between poses and routines is working, where poses can be added and removed from routines.